jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 ## End-to-End Connectivity

 ### Viewing Router to Router traffic in containerlab
 In this lab we will make extensive use of tcpdump to look at traffic on routed links.
 Containerlab makes this a fairly easy process as the underlying router links run in Linux network namespaces.

+The command we will use for tcpdump is *sudo ip netns exec <network namespace> tcpdump -ni <interface name>*

 There are two pieces of information we need to run a tcpdump command; the *network namespace* and *interface name*.

 For a list of *network namespaces* use the below command:
 ```